MalibongweHlongwane/KnusWonen/README.md

 ## 🎯 Project Overview

-This project demonstrates a **pixel-perfect implementation** of the KnusWonen Figma design, translated into a modern Next.js application with exact dimensions, typography, and visual elements matching the original design specifications.
+This project aims for as close to pixel-perfect implementation as possible given the available time and tooling.
+While some visual nuances (such as gradients or spacing precision) may slightly differ, the overall layout, component structure, and design intent are preserved.

 ## 🚀 Technology Stack